a1886557/cybersec-exam-notes-2025/cybersec_exam_notes_FINAL.md

 **Definition**: The protection of systems and information from digital threats.

+"An ability to protect or defend the use of cyberspace from cyber attacks"

 **Key Components**:
 - **Protection**: Backups, patching, configuration, training, testing, detection, analysis, research
 - **Systems**: Computers, phones, networks, plant & equipment, vehicles